Courses & Units

 Communication and Assessment Skills in Social Work provides a broad overview of human development theories and direct practice skills underpinning work with individuals.
 Additionally, you are taught communication skills to support assessment report and case note writing.
 Two key themes – deep listening and reflective self-awareness – are a focus throughout the learning experience to guide you on how to respond appropriately and purposefully to people's needs in a variety of contexts.
 Cultural diversity and the decolonization of social work practice are considered integral to all aspects of interpersonal helping skills, including how to conduct social work assessments and develop intervention plans.
-Techniques of strengths based, relational approaches and social justice principles are applied throughout the curriculum that primarily focuses on child protection and mental health issues.
+Techniques of strengths based, relational approaches and social justice principles are applied throughout the curriculum incorporating issues of child safety and mental health.

 |Unit name||Communication and Assessment Skills in Social Work|